Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NlIVwoRqjVk,1062.2612,1092.6582333333333.md

 # [May 15th, 2020 Q&A](../2020-05-15.md)
 ## Q&A: Might we see more megafauna?
 The Dune Desert is missing something.
 https://youtube.com/embed/NlIVwoRqjVk?autoplay=1&start=1062&end=1093
-This question was possibly duplicated with a more recent answer: [November 22nd, 2022 Livestream Q&A: Is the Crab Boss from the E3 Trailer still coming?](./yt-AB_eO6X59N8.md) [https://www.youtube.com/watch?v=AB_eO6X59N8](https://www.youtube.com/watch?v=AB_eO6X59N8)
+This question was possibly duplicated with a more recent answer: [November 29th, 2022 Livestream Q&A: Any plans for new Creature types?](./yt-156z8w5-No0.md) [https://www.youtube.com/watch?v=156z8w5-No0](https://www.youtube.com/watch?v=156z8w5-No0)

 ### Topics